• AI & Academic Integrity: Syllabus Statement Templates

 • Instructional Design Tip: Getting Started with Respondus LockDown Browser

-What It Is Respondus LockDown Browser is a secure web browser that prevents students from printing, copying, visiting other websites, or opening other applications during an online exam in Blackboard.
-When a test requires LockDown Browser, students must open the exam inside that special browser rather than through a regular…
+Technology & Tools ID Tip: Respondus LockDown Browser What It Is Respondus LockDown Browser is a secure web browser that prevents students from printing, copying, visiting other websites, or opening other applications during an online exam in Blackboard.
+When a test requires LockDown Browser, students must open the exam inside…